fabio1079/kiskadee/README.md

 ### Virtual Environment

-Create a virtualenv to kiskadee. `dnf` is a package manager for the Fedora distribution, if you not use Fedora, use your package manager to install the virtualenv and pip packages (On Debian and Ubuntu is apt).
+Create a [virtualenv](https://virtualenv.pypa.io/en/stable/) to kiskadee.
-The virtualenv package will create a isolate environment for our python dependencies.
+The virtualenv package will create a isolated environment for our python dependencies.

     sudo pip install virtualenv